kr15h/ofxPiMapper/README.md

 ## Problems with Audio

 If you are having problems with audio playback, here are two steps for you.
 Before you do these, make sure audio of your video file works.
-Use [HandBrake](https://handbrake.fr/) for encoding, use the "Fast 720p30" or "Fast 1080p30" preset.

 ### Step 1